winniebahati/STRIDEvsSTRIDE/README.md

-# STRIDEvsSTRIDE
-# The role of Data Flow Diagrams in validating identified security threats- Replication package
+# STRIDEvsSTRIDE- Replication package
-This repository contains the data used to execute a control experiement to measure the role of a data flow diagram in validating security threats.
-The experiement was conducted in two universities, in the Netherlands and China.
+This repository contains the data used to execute a replication of a control experiement to measure and compare the performance indicators (productivity and precision) of two STRIDE variants (per-element and per-interaction).

 ### General overview
 Several steps were followed in it's execution.